Shared Subspace Models for Multi-Group Covariance Estimation: Empirical Bayes Inference

 \section{Empirical Bayes Inference}

 In this section we outline an empirical Bayes approach for estimating a low-dimensional shared subspace and the covariance matrices of the data projected onto this space.
 As we discuss in Section \ref{sec:simulation}, if the spiked covariance model holds for each group individually, then the shared subspace assumption also holds, where the shared subspace is simply the span of the group-specific eigenvectors, $U_1, ..., U_K$.
 In practice, we can usually identify a shared subspace of dimension $s \ll p$ that preserves most of the variation in the data.
 Our primary objective is to identify the ``best'' shared subspace of fixed dimension $s < p$.
-In Section \ref{sec:em} we describe an expectation-maximization algorithm for estimating the maximum marginal likelihood of the shared subspace, $VV^T$.
-This approach is computationally tractable for high-dimensional datasets.
+Note that this subspace accounts for the across-group similarity, and thus can be viewed as a hyperparameter in a hierarchical model.
+Although a fully Bayesian approach may be preferable in the absence of computational limitations, in this paper we propose computationally tractable empirical Bayes inference.
+In the empirical Bayes approach, hyperparameters are first estimated via maximum marginal likelihood, often using the expectation-maximization algorithm \citep{lindstrom1988newton}.
+In many settings such an approach yields group-level inferences that are close to that which would be obtained if the correct across-groups model were known (see for example \citealp{efron1973stein}).
+In Section \ref{sec:em} we describe the expectation-maximization algorithm for estimating the maximum marginal likelihood of the shared subspace, $VV^T$.
+This approach is computationally tractable for high-dimensional data sets.
 Given an inferred subspace, we then seek estimators for the covariance matrices of the data projected onto this space.
-Because seemingly large differences in the point estimates of covariance matrices across groups may not actually reflect statistically significant differences, in Section \ref{sec:bayes} we also describe a Gibbs sampler that can be used to generate estimates of the projected covariance matrices, $\Psi_k$, and and their associated uncertainty.
+Because seemingly large differences in the point estimates of covariance matrices across groups may not actually reflect statistically significant differences, in Section \ref{sec:bayes} we also describe a Gibbs sampler that can be used to generate estimates of the projected covariance matrices, $\Psi_k$, and their associated uncertainty.
 Later, in Section \ref{sec:simulation} we discuss strategies for inferring an appropriate value for $s$ and explore how shared subspace models can be used for exploratory data analysis by visualizing covariance heterogeneity on two or three dimensional subspaces.